-Search engine optimization, or just SEO, is the process of making a web page as attractive as possible to search engines.
-The goal of course is having your page rank higher on results pages and in turn attracts more organic visitors.
+Search Engine Optimization, or just SEO, is the process of making a web page as attractive as possible to search engines.
+The goal of course, is having your page rank higher on results pages and in turn, attract more organic visitors.
 SEO for an app marketplace can make it easier for existing customers to find the features they’re looking for, and for possible customers to stumble upon and learn more about your products — thereby giving you happier customers and more of them.

 While the term search engine optimization frightens off some and carries a stigma for others, SEO is an essential strategy for any brand looking to survive in the online landscape.
 In this guide, we’ll demystify the basic concepts of SEO for app marketplaces and send your marketplace skyrocketing to the front pages.